ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&#x27;Tis well to woo, &#x27;tis good to wed,
-For S3 tho world hoi done,
-Since myrtles grow and roses blew,
-And morning brought the sun.
-But have a care, so young and fair­
-Do suro you ptedgo with truth
-So certain that your love will wear
-Ileyond the days of youth,
-For if ws give not heart for heart,
+ ws give not heart for heart,
 Ai well ns hnnd for hand,
 You&#x27;ll find you&#x27;vo played tho unwise part.
 And built upon the sand.